 Types of Claimants in Wrongful Death Cases

-If you lost a loved one due to the negligence of another person, a lawyer could help determine if you can pursue a wrongful death case.
-Each state maintains its own laws as to who can file a lawsuit for wrongful death, which could include the executor of the decedent’s estate, family members, or both.
+If you lost a loved one due to another person’s negligence, a lawyer from our team could help determine if you can pursue a wrongful death case.
+Each state maintains its own laws regarding who can file a lawsuit for wrongful death, which could include the executor of the decedent’s estate, family members, or both.

 State laws also determine how the claimant must distribute the settlement if achieved and whether the court must oversee or approve its distribution.
 If your state requires a representative of the decedent’s estate to file the lawsuit and your loved one did not have a will, the court can appoint one to file the lawsuit.

-A Lawyer Can Help You Evaluate the Value of Your Wrongful Death Case
+Our Lawyers Can Help You Evaluate the Wrongful Death Case

 If you have lost a loved one as a result of someone else’s unlawful or negligent actions, the attorneys at Ben Crump Law, PLLC, can help you ease the burden associated with facing the legal system on your own.
 We can manage your case and provide you with counsel.